 Another reason to avoid riding outside below 40°F is that it could cause damage to your bike.
 Many types of

 In the winter, your grease will be stiffer, and your bearings might even freeze, making it hard to turn your cranks or even coast.
 Of course, riding with cold bike parts means you’ll go at slower speeds, but you’ll be putting out more effort.

-Also, road treatments such as salt, cinders, or other types of chemical treatments to prevent ice can be harmful to your bike by causing corrosion to the drivetrain and delicate parts.
-If the air and ground are freezing, you could potentially have ice build-up on your bike, making it difficult to shift and brake (especially if you have rim brakes).
+Also, road treatments such as salt, cinders, or other chemical treatments to prevent ice can harm your bike by causing corrosion to the drivetrain and delicate parts.
+If the air and ground are freezing, you could have ice build up on your bike, making it difficult to shift and brake (especially if you have rim brakes).